 - Multiple disabilities

 - Orthopedic impairment

 - Severe emotional disturbance

 - Specific learning disability

 - Traumatic brain injury

 - Visual impairment

-If you have questions concerning Special Education Services, please contact the LUSD Special Education Office in one of the following ways:
+If you have questions concerning Special Education services or for records requests, please contact the LUSD Special Education Office in one of the following ways:

 2508 Howard Ave.

 Nicole Wells, Director: email@example.com